-Hannah Buck is a New York-based film editor with a focus on creative non-fiction.
+Hannah Buck is a film editor with a focus on creative non-fiction and experimental forms.
 Her background in visual arts largely informs her approach to editing.
 Her films have screened at festivals all over the world, including Sundance, Berlinale, CPHdox and many others.

-Recent credits include Vision Portraits (SXSW 2019), directed by Rodney Evans, The Proposal (Tribeca 2018), directed by Jill Magid and produced by Field of Vision, Chef Flynn (Sundance 2018), directed by Cameron Yates, and Chico Colvard's Black Memorabilia (MoMA Doc Fortnight 2018).
+Recent editing credits include Searchers (Sundance 2021) directed by Pacho Velez, Vision Portraits (SXSW 2019) directed by Rodney Evans, The Proposal (Tribeca 2018) directed by Jill Magid and executive produced by Laura Poitras, Chef Flynn (Sundance 2018) directed by Cameron Yates, and Chico Colvard's Black Memorabilia (MoMA Doc Fortnight 2018).

-In 2014 Hannah was awarded a MacDowell Colony Residency Fellowship to edit Memories of a Penitent Heart (Tribeca, 2016), directed by Cecilia Aldarondo, which broadcast on POV in 2017.
-Earlier credits include Terence Nance's documentary series Triptych (PBS, 2015), as well as Nance's acclaimed debut feature, An Oversimplification of Her Beauty (Sundance, 2012) for which she was an animator.
+Earlier credits include Memories of a Penitent Heart (POV, 2017), directed by Cecilia Aldarondo, Terence Nance's documentary series Triptych (PBS, 2015), and Nance's acclaimed debut feature, An Oversimplification of Her Beauty (Sundance, 2012).